 DSW Labor Day Sale: 40% Off Select Brands and 20% Off Clearance Boots

+DSW Labor Day Sale: Take 40% Off Select Brands and 20% Off Clearance Boots

 The DSW Labor Day sale has three major deals right now.